Question: What is stormwater?

 Question: My street floods.
 How do I get something done about this problem?

 Answer: The City’s Utility Department will investigate and inspect the storm sewer and ditch systems for breaks / blockages and make repairs as needed.
 However, if the drainage system is found to be operating as designed with no defects, the area may still experience flooding during moderate to heavy rain events.
 When defects are found, requests will be referred for evaluation under the City's Capital Improvement Plan (CIP).
 This request will be ranked against other requests / projects and prioritized accordingly.
-Call 826-2489 to report an area.
+Please call the City of Corpus Christi Call Center at (361) 826-CITY (2489) to report flooding.

 Question: What should I do if I see someone dumping into a storm drain, storm inlet, or ditch?

-Answer: Immediately report the illegal dumping to the City of Corpus Christi Hotline at (361) 826-2489.
+Answer: Immediately report the illegal dumping to the City of Corpus Christi Call Center at (361) 826-CITY (2489).
 You may leave the information anonymously, however all information is helpful including photos of the illegal dumping that occurred.

 Draining Swimming Pools